xransum/blog/_drafts/2026-03-07-python-basics.md

     print("F")
 ```

 > Indentation matters in Python.
-Everything inside a block must be indented consistently — the standard is 4 spaces.
+Everything inside a block must be indented consistently -- the standard is 4 spaces.
 Python will throw an error if the indentation is off.
 {: .prompt-warning }

+Try it yourself:

+{% include embed/python-training/python-playground.html id='basics-conditionals' %}

 ## Loops